haukened/rr-dns/internal/dns/repos/blocklist/README.md

 Highlights:
 - `bolt/` store has 100% coverage of its code paths (including error branches)
+- `repo.go` has full unit coverage for read and update flows
-- `bloom/`, `lru/`, and `parsers/` have focused unit tests covering core behavior and edge cases
+- `bloom/`, `lru/`, and `parsers/` have focused tests covering core behavior and edge cases

 ## Architecture notes

 These components stay within the repos layer and expose minimal interfaces to keep the service layer testable and decoupled.
-Wiring (BloomFactory + DecisionCache + Store) happens in the composition root (cmd), following the CLEAN architecture boundaries defined in this repo.
+Wiring (BloomFactory + DecisionCache + Store) typically happens in the composition root (cmd), following the CLEAN architecture boundaries defined in this repo.
+The `Repository` here is infrastructure that the composition root can instantiate directly.